-To be eligible for the Accelerated B.S./MBA/M.S., students must have a cumulative GPA of 3.5 or higher in their undergraduate coursework completed at the University of Baltimore.
-To remain in the program, students must maintain at least a 3.5 GPA in their undergraduate coursework and at least a 3.0 GPA in their graduate coursework.
+To remain in the program once accepted, students must maintain a 3.5 GPA in their undergraduate coursework and a 3.0 GPA in their graduate coursework.

-Students must have the approval of the dean's representative and an approved course plan prior to beginning the last 30 credits of their undergraduate degree.
+In applying for the program, students must secure the approval of the dean's representative and the undergraduate and graduate chairs involved, and develop an approved course plan prior to beginning the last 30 credits of their undergraduate degree.
+The application is on the UB website.